scosman/zipstreamer/README.md

 docker run --env PORT=8080 -p 8080:8080 docker-zipstreamer
 ```

-#### Run Offical Package from Github Packages
+#### Run Official Package from Github Packages

 Currently every change to master it published as a package.
-To use these offical packages:
+To use these official packages:

 ```
 docker pull ghcr.io/scosman/packages/zipstreamer:latest